 What to Avoid During Pregnancy

-Building a pregnancy-safe routine starts with knowing what to remove.
+Building a pregnancy-conscious routine starts with knowing what to remove.
 The list is shorter than most people think, but the items on it matter.

 Retinoids (all forms): Retinol, tretinoin, retinyl palmitate, retinaldehyde, and adapalene are all advised against during pregnancy.
 Prescription retinoids are known teratogens at high doses.
-While topical retinol absorption is low, dermatologists widely advise avoiding all retinoid forms as a precaution during pregnancy and nursing.
+While topical retinol absorption is low, clinicians commonly advise avoiding all retinoid forms as a precaution during pregnancy and nursing.

 Chemical sunscreen filters (oxybenzone, octinoxate): Both have shown hormone-disrupting activity in research contexts.
-The evidence for harm via topical use during pregnancy is not definitive, but most dermatologists recommend switching to mineral sunscreens (zinc oxide, titanium dioxide) during pregnancy and nursing as a precaution.
+The evidence for harm via topical use during pregnancy is not definitive, but many clinicians advise switching to mineral sunscreens (zinc oxide, titanium dioxide) during pregnancy and nursing as a precaution.

-High-dose salicylic acid: Low concentrations (0.5–2% in leave-on or rinse-off products) are generally considered low-risk, but concentrated peels and treatments with high salicylic acid should be avoided.
-When in doubt, substitute with azelaic acid — effective for similar concerns and considered safe during pregnancy.
+High-dose salicylic acid: Low concentrations (0.5-2% in leave-on or rinse-off products) are generally considered lower risk, but concentrated peels and treatments with high salicylic acid should be avoided unless your clinician clears them.
+When in doubt, ask about azelaic acid as a common pregnancy-conscious substitute for similar concerns.

 Quick Comparison